Paul R. Carter College of Business Administration

 Her advice to others is to strive to be a lifelong learner.
 She adds "Look for people that can mentor you and then volunteer to mentor others."

-Brett is involved in various civic functions including serving on the Board of Directors for MANA, a nonprofit group focused on acute malnutrition in African children.
-Brett also serves on the Cancer Challenge Board.
-Within Walmart he serves on the Walmart Foundation Board as well as being an executive sponsor for the Hispanic/Latino Resource Group and the Women in Finance leadership group.
+Brett is involved in various civic functions including serving on the American Red Cross Board of Governors.
+He serves the Walton Arts Center Board and the Board of Trustees of the National Urban League.
+Brett also serves on the Board of Regents at Pepperdine University and is Walmart's corporate representative on the McCombs School of Business Advisory Council at the University of Texas.
+Within Walmart, he serves on the Walmart Foundation Board as well as being an executive sponsor for the Hispanic/Latino Resource Group.

-Brett graduated Summa Cum Laude from Harding University with a bachelor’s degree in accounting and later received a MBA with Honors from Oklahoma State University.
-He serves in various advisory roles at Harding University.
+Brett graduated from Harding University with a bachelor’s degree in accounting and received a Master of Business Administration with honors from Oklahoma State University.

 Brett and his wife, Kara, have two daughters and live in Rogers, Arkansas.

 Brooks Davis graduated Magna Cum Laude from Harding University's College of Business in 1989 with a degree in Management.
 While at Harding he was a 3 year starter for the Bison football team and served as chairman of the Student Association Spiritual Life Committee.

 In 1990, Brooks began his career with Arvest Bank of Rogers, eventually progressing to Vice President/Commercial Lender and managing a $30 million portfolio.
 In 1995, he accepted the job of Senior credit Officer for First Bank of Arkansas in Searcy.

 Simmons First acquired First Bank in 2001.
 In 1997, Brooks was given the opportunity to lead Simmons First Bank of Searcy as President and CEO at the age of 34.
 During this period, the bank grew to $150 Million in assets and consistently achieved returns on assets above 1.0%.